Skip to main content

 While this physiological change happens in all of us, studies have found that people with SAD are more likely to have insufficient levels of vitamin D. Healthcare professionals also believe that those with SAD have more difficulty regulating serotonin.

-One study has also suggested that people experiencing SAD have 5% more SERT, a protein that "leads to lower serotonin activity, thus causing depression."
+One study has also suggested that people with SAD have 5% more SERT, a protein that hinders serotonin production, and contributes to depression.

 We may all feel this effect to some extent as we move to shorter, darker days in winter.
 However, research suggests that for people with SAD it is more difficult to adjust, as their body's signal, responsible for seasonal change, is timed differently.